 Code of Practice for the Husbandry of Captive Emus (Revision 1)

-Download a PDF version of this document: Code of Practice for the Husbandry of Captive Emus (Revision 1) (PDF - 240.5 KB)
+Download a PDF version of this page: Code of Practice for the Husbandry of Captive Emus (Revision 1) (PDF - 240.5 KB)

-The Prevention of Cruelty to Animals Act 1986 came into force on 20 May 1986 and is administered by the Department of Economic Development, Jobs, Transport and Resources (DEDJTR).
+The Prevention of Cruelty to Animals Act 1986 came into force on 20 May 1986 and is administered by the Department of Jobs, Precincts and Regions (DJPR).
 The Act has the purpose of protecting animals, encouraging the considerate treatment of animals and improving the level of community awareness about the prevention of cruelty to animals.
 It establishes fundamental obligations relating to the care of animals in general terms.
 Details of these obligations are found in Codes of Practice made under the provisions of the Act.
 These Codes set out minimum standards and recommendations relating to important aspects of the care of animals.
 It is recommended that all those who care for animals become familiar with the relevant Codes.

-This 'Code of Practice for the Husbandry of Captive Emus (Revision 1)' has been prepared by the Bureau of Animal Welfare, Department of Economic Development, Jobs, Transport and Resources, in consultation with people who have expertise in husbandry of emus, animal welfare and veterinary science.
-It was issued by a notice published in the Government Gazett e on 19 July 2007.
+This 'Code of Practice for the Husbandry of Captive Emus (Revision 1)' has been prepared by the Bureau of Animal Welfare, Department of Jobs, Precincts and Regions (DJPR), in consultation with people who have expertise in husbandry of emus, animal welfare and veterinary science.
+It was issued by a notice published in the Government Gazette on 19 July 2007.

 1.1 This Code is intended as a guide for all people responsible for the welfare and husbandry of emus that are bred and/or reared in captivity.